syncfusion-content/uwp-docs/uwp/Tab-Control/Populating-Items.md

 ### Adding items to the control

-SfTabControl accepts any business object collection to be bound to its ItemsSource property.
+UWP Tab Control accepts any business object collection to be bound to its ItemsSource property.

 1.Create a model